 ALAC: Response to question - Believes additional consideration is needed about whether all operational changes should be subject to public comment.
 Fundamental/possible policy impact changes must always go through a GNSO procedure.

 RySG: Concerns - Applicants may not be represented in the GNSO, believes it might not be appropriate to use GNSO processes.
 Believes that EPDP is not an appropriate solution as it is not scalable and timely enough.

+Continuing concern:

+NCSG and (separate comments) “Public Interest Community” including Electronic Frontier Foundation, Samuelson-Glushko Canadian Internet Policy & Public Interest Clinic (CIPPIC) & Public Knowledge.

+Note Neuman rule: if we don’t have consensus to change, we don’t.
+There is absolutely no consensus on bypassing the GNSO process for creating new policies as unexpected issues arise in the New gTLD process.
+It seems to fall to those who are unhappy with existing policy and implementation procedures to suggest alternatives -- within the framework of our existing bylaws and policy frameworks.
+We don’t have authority to re-create the PDP process…

 Other Comments